Mevorisha/mess-room-booking/docs/Flow Of Control.md

 ## Page 6: Home Page
 - [ ] Home page varies based on the user type.
 - [ ] "Tenant" user will see a list of "Rooms" available for each location in profile that matches their preferences.
+- [ ] Additionally, a search bar for loaction will be provided to show rooms on a map view.
 - [ ] "Tenant" user can click on a "Room" to see more details.
 This takes them to the "Room Details (Tenant)" page.
 - [ ] Additionally, another tab will show "Room Bookings" that the user has applied for.
 - [ ] Clicking on a "Room Booking" will take the user to the "Room Booking Details (Tenant)" page.